thegenemyers/FASTK/README.md

 2c.
 Fastcp [-in] <source>[.hist|.ktab|.prof] <dest>
 ```

-As described above FastK produces hidden files whose names begin with a . for the -t and -p
+As described above FastK produces hidden files whose names begin with a . for the &#8209;t and &#8209;p
 options in order to avoid clutter when listing a directory's contents.
 An issue with this approach is that it is inconvenient for the user to remove, rename, or copy these files
 and often a user will forget they are there, potentially wasting disk space.
 We therefore provide Fastrm, Fastmv, and Fastcp that remove, rename, and copy FastK .hist, .ktab, and .prof output files as a single unit.

 If \<source> does not end with a FastK extenion then the command operates on any histogram, k-mer table, and profile files with \<source> as its prefix.
 Otherwise the command operates on the file with the given extension and its hidden files.
 Fastrm removes the relevant stub and
-hidden files, Fastmv renames all the relevant files as if FastK had been called with option -N\<dest>, and Fastcp makes a copy of all associated files with the path name \<dest>.
+hidden files, Fastmv renames all the relevant files as if FastK had been called with option &#8209;N\<dest>, and Fastcp makes a copy of all associated files with the path name \<dest>.
 If \<dest> is a directory than
 the base name of source is used to form a complete destination path for both Fastmv and Fastcp.

-As for the UNIX rm, mv, and cp commands, the -i option asks the command to query each file as to whether you want to delete (rm) or overwrite (mv,cp) it, but only for the stubs and not the hidden files corresponding to each stub, which share the same fate as their stub file.
+As for the UNIX rm, mv, and cp commands, the &#8209;i option asks the command to query each file as to whether you want to delete (rm) or overwrite (mv,cp) it, but only for the stubs and not the hidden files corresponding to each stub, which share the same fate as their stub file.
-The -n option tells Fastmv and Fastcp to not overwrite any files.
+The &#8209;n option tells Fastmv and Fastcp to not overwrite any files.

 ### Current Limitations